Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-We quantify the size of the bias implied by the conventional estimators.
-To do so, we compare the estimated elasticities using all firms relative to those using only unconstrained firms.
-The conventional estimator implies a labor supply elasticity of up to $\MaxPctDiffUnconsVsAllLSelast\%$ higher, and a rent-sharing elasticity of up to $\MaxPctDiffUnconsVsAllRentSh\%$ lower, when using all firms relative to unconstrained firms only.
+\paragraph{The ``bias'' in the conventional estimands.} Our heterogeneity analysis suggests that the implied estimates of rent-sharing and labor supply elasticities differ significantly across firms depending on their constrained status.
+Interpreting this evidence in the light of Proposition \ref{prop:id_failure}, we argue that the conventional estimands yield biased estimates of the underlying structural elasticities, where the extent of demand-constrained firms is informative about the degree of bias.
+To quantify the bias we compare the elasticities obtained using only unconstrained firms to those using all firms, where the latter corresponds to what the conventional estimands would pick up.
+Using all firms results in a labor supply elasticity of up to $\MaxPctDiffUnconsVsAllLSelast\%$ higher, and a rent-sharing elasticity of up to $\MaxPctDiffUnconsVsAllRentSh\%$ lower, relative to unconstrained firms only.

-We use the formulas in Corollary~\ref{coro:bias_formula} to assess the magnitude of the bias.
-To do so, we take the estimated value for unconstrained firms as the correct estimate of the structural parameter.
-In the simple formula, two observable factors may drive the bias: the relative magnitude of the shock ($\zeta_{dd}/\zeta_{uu}$ and $\zeta_{ss}/\zeta_{uu}$) and the share of demand- and supply-constrained firms in the sample ($\rho_{dd}$ and $\rho_{ss}$).
-Appendix Figure~\ref{fig:va_by_country} shows that the shock has a similarly strong effect between constrained and unconstrained firms, suggesting that ratios $\zeta_{dd}/\zeta_{uu}$ and $\zeta_{ss}/\zeta_{uu}$ may be close to 1.
-That leaves only the share of firms in the different constraint groups as our potential explanation.
-Indeed, Table~\ref{tab:lms_descriptives} shows that the share of constrained firms in our estimates is relatively low, between 13\% and 30\% of the sample.